A private tour from Marrakech to Sahara and Draa valley over 5 days.

 – airport or hotel pick- up and drop off;

-– caleche ride and/ or visit to the souks in Taroudant;
+– caleche ride around the 16th century old Taroudant;

 – refreshing drinks inside the vehicle all along the itinerary;